junxit/us-congress-bills-110/metadata.md

 - 2007-09-04 — Mr. Baird moved to suspend the rules and pass the bill, as amended.
 - 2007-09-04 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H10023-10024)
 - 2007-09-04 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H10023-10024)
+- 2007-09-05 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.